MinaProtocol/mina/nix/README.md

 otherwise).
 This will drop you in a shell with all dependencies, including OCaml, Rust and Go ones available, so the only thing you have to do is run `dune build src/app/cli/src/mina.exe`.
 You can also just run `eval "$buildPhase"` to run the same command as would be run inside the nix sandbox.
+Running `make build` will **not** work due to it trying to build the already-built go dependencies.
 The produced executable can be found in `_build/default/src/app/cli/src/mina.exe`.
-You most likely want to run it from the same shell you've built it in, since the executable looks for certain dependencies at runtime via environment variables, meaning you either have to set those variables yourself or rely on the ones set by the `devShell`.
+You most likely want to **run it from the same shell you've built it in**, since the executable looks for certain dependencies at runtime via environment variables, meaning you either have to set those variables yourself or rely on the ones set by the `devShell`.
 The executable produced by `nix build mina` (see ["Pure" build section](#pure-build)) doesn't suffer from this limitation, since it is wrapped with all the necessary environment variables.

 Note that `opam` will **not** be available in that shell, since Nix takes over the job of computing and installing dependencies.
 If you need to modify the opam